 3. They have always had a fear of motorways that may be getting worse

-4. Their general lack of driving has meant they’ve not had much experience of motorways and now are fearful of them
+4. Their general lack of driving has meant they’ve not had much experience of motorways, and now are fearful of them

 Elements we look at on an anxiety-based motorway driving course:

-1. Discussing your lack of confidence and anxiety – what elements do you feel have contributed to your issues
+1. Discussing your lack of confidence and anxiety, what elements do you feel have contributed to your issues

-2. An introduction to motorways, either in short spells, or longer, based on what you need
+2. An introduction to motorways, either in short spells or longer, based on what you need

-3. How you can lower your anxiety by increasing your observation and planning
+3. How can you lower your anxiety by increasing your observation and planning

-5. Looking at the very specific elements, which trigger your anxiety (thoughts and/or driving situations)
+5. Looking at the very specific elements which trigger your anxiety (thoughts and/or driving situations)

 6. Soothing your anxiety through safer driving